 - Taking bereavement leave if your spouse or one of your spouse's close relatives dies.

 - Visiting your spouse in a hospital intensive care unit or during restricted visiting hours in other parts of a medical facility.

 - Making medical decisions if your spouse becomes incapacitated and unable to express wishes for treatment.

 - Applying for joint foster care rights.

-- Receiving equitable division of property if you divorce.
+- Receiving a share of marital property if you divorce.